jproulx/node-custom-error/README.md

     at Object._onImmediate (/Projects/node-custom-error/node_modules/mocha/lib/runner.js:276:5)
     at processImmediate [as _immediateCallback] (timers.js:330:15)
 ```
+Multiple error objects are allowed to be passed, and are processed in order.

+## JSON support
 Errors can also be serialized into JSON format by using `error#toJSON();`.
 This will enumerate all of the hidden and custom properties, and also format the stack trace into an array of individual lines:

 ```javascript